prodigyisaskid/vengeance-spammer/README.md

-# vengeance-spammer
+vengeance spammer

+MADE BY JINX NOT MINE

+W jinx for posting this

-a discord spammer lol
+its a multi-token discord spammer for gc/svr/dms